 If you don’t need to buy a 4K TV, the price comes down to a more palatable but still pretty expensive $746 which, as you can now probably gather, is A LOT more than the advertised price of $399.

-So, yeah… the PS5 price is NOT $499 – not if you want to run it as it was designed to.
+So, yeah… the PS5 price is NOT $499 – not if you want to perform it as it was designed to.
 But the system itself is very compelling – if you can actually find one to buy!

 Richard Goodwin has been working as a tech journalist for over 10 years.
 He is the editor and owner of KnowYourMobile.